-The Master of Divinity (MDiv) degree is the traditional seminary degree that will prepare you for a professional ministry leadership role and ordination, whether in a church or parachurch organization or in a specialized ministry setting.
-This comprehensive program incorporates elements of both the Master of Theological Studies and Master of Arts in Practical Theology degrees, and is the standard prerequisite for the Doctor of Ministry, Doctor of Philosophy and other post-graduate degrees.
+The Master of Divinity (M.Div.) degree is the traditional seminary degree that will prepare you for a professional ministry leadership role and ordination, whether in a church or parachurch organization or in a specialized ministry setting.
+Regent University's School of Divinity is proud to offer one of the most-respected Master of Divinity degree programs in Virginia.
+This comprehensive degree incorporates elements of both the Master of Theological Studies and Master of Arts in Practical Theology degrees, and is the standard prerequisite for the Doctor of Ministry, Doctor of Philosophy and other post-graduate degrees.
 Students planning to pursue ordination or terminal degrees should consult providers of those opportunities to determine specific requirements.

 Important Links: Faculty | Apply Now | Tuition | Financial Aid

-Features: The MDiv is available in ten concentrations.
+Features: The master's degree in divinity program is available in eleven concentrations.

 Graduates of this program will: